Back to Blog

 Avoiding Penalties

-Avoid KES 20,000 late notification fines and 5% monthly interest by using Xero's KRA integration (KES 3,000/mo) for automated SEP tracking and quarterly alerts.
+Avoid late-filing penalties and interest by tracking your Kenyan turnover and filing on time.
+Accounting software with KRA integration can automate SEP tracking and alerts.
 Tax compliance protects digital businesses from KRA penalties on SEP tax evasion.
 Proactive steps ensure adherence to Kenya Revenue Authority rules for virtual PE and source-based taxation.

 Monitor thresholds closely to stay under SEP limits for non-resident companies.
 Use tools for real-time Kenyan revenue tracking from services like online advertising or cloud computing.
 Early alerts prevent breaches that trigger income tax or corporate tax liabilities.

-- Threshold monitoring via QuickBooks API with alerts at 80% of 5M KES to prepare filings early.
+• Threshold monitoring with alerts as you approach the registration threshold, to prepare filings early.

-- Appoint ICPAK-certified agent (KES 50K/year) for expert handling of tax obligations and filings.
+• Appoint a qualified Kenyan tax agent for expert handling of tax obligations and filings.

-- File advance pricing agreement for transfer pricing to meet arm's length principle on cross-border services.
+• Review transfer pricing to meet the arm's length principle on cross-border services.

-- Conduct quarterly internal audits to review turnover and compliance records.
+• Conduct regular internal reviews of turnover and compliance records.

-A PwC Kenya client avoided a large penalty via voluntary disclosure in 2024.
-This case highlights benefits for digital firms like ride-hailing apps or content creators.
-Regular audits align with tax treaties and double taxation avoidance measures.
+Where a business identifies an error, KRA's voluntary disclosure route can reduce exposure.
+This can help digital firms such as ride-hailing apps or content creators.
+Regular reviews align with tax treaties and double taxation avoidance measures.

 Frequently Asked Questions